VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 > [!IMPORTANT]
 > **As a group effort:**
->What can we say about the future evolution of Cyg X-1 system from shuffling the `mass_transfer_beta` alone?
+>What can we say about the future evolution of Cyg X-1 system from varying the `mass_transfer_beta` alone?
 How does the orbit react and why?
 >
 >Should the merge time differ from the previous step, try to anwer why is that so?
 >
 > **To think about:**
 > Is `mass_transfer_beta` the only way to control the accretor mass outcome?
-Can we substitute this parameter with other quantity that MESA provides, e.g. lowering the initial mass of the donor component?
+Can we substitute this parameter with other parameter that MESA provides, e.g. lowering the initial mass of the donor component?
 Why?

 <br><br><br>

 > [!CAUTION]
 > **Got stuck** during the lab?
 Do not worry!
-You can always download solution from here **[⬇ Download](/mesa-school-labs-2025/wednesday/lab2_solutions.zip)** to catch up!
+You can always download solution from here **[⬇ Download](/mesa-school-labs-2025/wednesday/BinaryEvolution_Lab2_solutions.zip)** to catch up!